 Not into chocolate?
 The beauty of make-your-own calendar is that they can be filled with whatever takes your fancy: cheese; gin miniatures; fruit; Lego; bath bombs, you name it.
 We also love the idea of slipping in a few IOUs if you want to incorporate experiences into the Christmas countdown.

-12. Make sure your Christmas lights are LEDs
+12. Make your Christmas lights LEDs

 An easy change that everyone can make this Christmas is ensuring your Christmas lights are LEDs and, if they're not, switching them to lights that are.
 It'll make no difference to your experience of Christmas, but a huge difference to the amount of energy used during the festive season.

 LED lights use an average of 75 per cent less energy and can last up to 25 times longer, meaning you'll save both energy (and money from your pocket).

 Lights 4 Fun is a one-stop-shop for picking up LED lights this Christmas.